Bigluckycoin/dash/.github/ISSUE_TEMPLATE.md

 General Hatch questions and/or support requests and are best directed to the [Hatchpay Reddit](https://www.reddit.com/r/hatchpay/).

-To report critical security issues, email infosec@www.org instead of creating Github issues.
+To report critical security issues, email infosec@hatch.ga instead of creating Github issues.

 ### Describe the issue